 Black and Latinx choreographers

-In 2015, BlakTinx expanded to Tucson, Arizona and later in 2017, through a collaboration with choreographer Liliana Gomez, BlakTinx expanded to Phoenix, Arizona, with an annual show since then.
-We bring two artist to participate in each cities festival, creating “sister cities.”
+In 2015, BlakTinx expanded to Tucson, Arizona through Eva Tessler, LDP founding member, for a one time BlakTinx concert showcasing choreographers from Tucson, Arizona.
+In 2017, through a collaboration with choreographer Liliana Gomez, BlakTinx expanded to Phoenix, Arizona, with an annual show since then.
+The annual festival in both Los Angeles and Phoenix sparked a larger connection in mission, creating “sister cities” bringing two Artists from each city to perform in the other.
+We bring two artists to participate in each city's festival, creating “sister cities

 The festival strives to diversify programming and audiences in the local dance scene and beyond.
 In 2019, the festival changed its name from BlakTina to BlakTinx, to be more inclusive and gender neutral.